GleammerRay/WineSteam/README.md

 Direct3D is part of directx APIs that allows 3d graphics on windows, this patch applies transition layer from Direct3D to Vulkan.

-!!SOME PEOPLE DON'T NEED THE PATCH, IF YOUR GAMES WORK WITHOUT IT DON'T APPLY IT!!
+Some people don't need this patch, if your games work without it, **DON'T APPLY IT**.

-It is strongly recommended that, if you need DXVK for some games, you try using Proton in native Steam for these games first.
+It is strongly recommended that, if you need DXVK for some games, you **try using Proton** in native Steam for these games first.

 To apply the DXVK patch, run `bash dxvkpatch.sh`.